-A question that I get asked a lot, there is a lot of people having opinions and this and saying that it should be unstrung on all bows at all times.
+A question that I get asked a lot, there are a lot of people having opinions and this and saying that it should be unstrung on all bows at all times.
 I understand that they say this, but it’s not quite right.
 I will explain to you why and what bows you should keep with the string on and which you should unstring at all times.

 The reason so many people say the people should not be strung.
 The reason for this is understandable.
 Because when a bow is strung at all times, the limbs are under tension this will make the limbs “sit” after a while.
 This means that the limbs will be stuck in the same position causing the limbs to be stiffer and the flex will be influenced by this, making the bow unusable.

 But this information is kinda outdated.
-The reason for this knowledge is so common is because it applies to all wood bows.
+The reason this knowledge is so common is that it applies to all wood bows.
 But a lot of newer bows have now been produced that are made of modern materials of layers with carbon and synthetic synthetic foam.
 These make the new bows a lot more durable and can handle a lot more strain.
 Having your carbon bow strung all year long will not impact anything.

 Important steps to remember when stringing your bow